 This is the class of 11 sessions with a specific theme for people who want to learn pottery deeply.
 If you are interested in our classes, please make an appointment for a class visit.

-Trial Course of Weekly Class starting in December and February.
+Trial Course of Weekly Class starting in March and May.

 This is a trial course which you can try the first three sessions of the weekly class.
 After completing the three sessions, you can join the weekly course from the fourth session.